skjolber/maven-cache-github-action/README.md

 This action restores previous caches with the help of the git history, and continously clears unused dependencies, for faster and more predictable builds times.

-It is __especially well suited for project under constant development (updated more than once a week)__, which over time will accumulate a lot of outdated dependencies from previous builds.
+It is __especially well suited for projects under constant development (updated more than once a week)__, which over time will accumulate a lot of outdated dependencies from previous builds.

 ## Usage
 The `skjolber/maven-cache-github-action` action must be present __twice__ in your build job, with `step: restore` and `step: save` parameters: